-The Varsity Choir is the high school's most select choral group.
+The Varsity Choir is the high school's most selected choral group.
 Members develop a finer sense of blend, musicianship and stage presence.
 This group participates throughout the year in concerts, as well as numerous community functions.
-During second semester they form the Freeport High School Show Choir which is the foundation of the annual "ShowTime" performances.
+During the second semester they form the Freeport High School Show Choir which is the foundation of the annual "ShowTime" performances.

+Orchestra-Symphonic

+U41

-Orchestra-Symphonic U41 Grades 9-12 1 Credit/Year
+Grades 9-12